IkigaiLabsETH/ikigAI/README.md

 **3. A Marketplace for AI Brilliance:** Imagine a world where you can trade AI tools as you would collectible cards.
 With NFTs, that's our reality.
 We're setting the stage for a bustling marketplace where AI models become tokens of trade.
 For researchers, developers, and innovators, this means more than just access; it's a space to collaborate, innovate, and even earn from their creations.

-# Scale Photography 10K photos
+# Scale AI Photography with 10K images

 We’re working with Scale to extend the benefits of fine-tuning capabilities based on photography